kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 #### 5. Iterate!

 This isn't an approach you can plan and execute in a waterfall fashion.
-By it's very nature, you need to incrementally grow a suite of things to test - you need to iterate on what failures to simulate, you need to iterate on your network topology, you need to iterate on the complexity of your tests - from simple "let's break a 3-node network" potentially all the way to "let's run tests in production"
+By its very nature, you need to incrementally grow a suite of things to test - you need to iterate on what failures to simulate, you need to iterate on your network topology, you need to iterate on the complexity of your tests - from simple "let's break a 3-node network" potentially all the way to "let's run tests in production"

 ## Applying this in practice - our Chaos Engineering experience report